 Proverbs 17:22 NASB- A joyful heart is good medicine, but a broken spirit dries up the bones.

 I like to watch my mother laugh.
-When she laughs, I laugh, too.
+When she giggles, I do, too.
 Her pleasure makes me happy.
 Like a disease, laughter is contagious.
-Unlike a disease it is good for you.
-Whoever said “Laughter is the best medicine” was wise.
+Unlike an illness, it is beneficial for you.
+Whoever said, “Laughter is the best medicine” was wise.

 I like to make my mother laugh.
-When she laughs her face lights up and she smiles for a while afterwards.
-Sometimes she doesn’t understand my humor but usually she does.
-At times I’m surprises she still understands the subtle jokes.
-Though Mom has dementia we can still have fun and laugh.
+When she laughs her face lights up, and she smiles for a while afterward.
+Sometimes she doesn’t understand my humor, but usually, she does.
+At times I’m surprised she still gets the subtle jokes.
+Though Mom has dementia, we have fun and laugh.

 Top ten reasons Alzheimer’s Disease is not all bad.

-9. You don’t remember the embarrassing moments in your life.
+- You don’t recall the embarrassing moments in your life.

-5. Everyone believes you when you say, “I don’t remember”.
+- Everyone believes you when you say, “I don’t remember.”
 Use it.

-Wherever the laugher resides in the human brain it seems to be one of the latter areas affected by Alzheimer Disease.
+Wherever the laughter resides in the human brain, it seems to be one of the latter areas affected by Alzheimer Disease.
 Many diseases rob of us our joy as we languish in pain until the end.
 As bad as Alzheimer’s Disease is, it is generally absent of pain and sorrow.
 That’s looking at the silver lining of a dark cloud.

 © Copyright 2018 Ronald Milburn